jvineis/NITRATE-ENRICH-SHORT-READ/README.md

     /scratch/vineis.j/NITROGEN_ENRICH/GLOBUS-DOWNLOAD/s_10CB15_MG/QC_and_Genome_Assembly/assembly.contigs.fasta

-So to generate an anvio assembly, I use a slurm script that looks like the one below.
+So to generate an anvio database, I use a slurm script that looks like the one below.
 The paths will be something that you will need to pay attention to.

     #!/bin/bash
     #